UniKerogen/UniKerogen.github.io/ReadME.md

 # Protfolio Website
-A custom made protfolio website created with HTML, CSS, JavaScript, Python and local SQL database
+A custom made protfolio website created with HTML, CSS, JavaScript.
+Python is used to automatically organize files and obtain information from local SQL database for selected elements.

-Please Visit: unikerogen.github.io
+Click [Here](https://unikerogen.github.io/) to visit the website.